ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 $$\forall t:AE, t \Downarrow (eval t)$$

 This states that evaluating any $t$ results in a value that is related to $t$ by the evaluation relation, $t\Downarrow v$.
 By this definition, is our interpreter correct?
+How would you go about proving this condition?

 ### Induction and Extensionality